Guidance

 The tables for pupils with 1 or more suspensions and pupils with 2 or more suspensions also display the percentage for the school.
 This is calculated by dividing the number of pupils suspended by the number on roll.
 These percentages have been calculated for the last 3 years and are displayed in the ‘School %’ row of the table.
 For each year of data, we have also profiled the school’s suspensions against national comparators, indicating whether the school is in the highest 20%.
 This is represented in the following rows of the table:

-• ‘Comparison to all schools’ – this profiles the school against all schools in the same phase of education.
-Special schools are compared with the national rate for secondary schools
+• ‘Comparison to all schools’ – this profiles the school against all schools in the same phase of education: primary (including middle deemed primary) or secondary (including middle deemed secondary and all throughs).
+Special schools are compared against the national distribution for secondary schools

-• ‘Comparison to all schools with a similar level of deprivation’ – this profiles the school against all schools with the same phase of education and with a similar level of deprivation (in the same quintile for the income deprivation affecting children index (IDACI)).
+• ‘Comparison to all schools with a similar level of deprivation’ – this profiles the school against all schools with the same phase of education and with a similar level of deprivation (in the same IDACI quintile based on deprivation of the pupils in the school cohort).
 This row will not be visible for primary schools – we do not produce the comparison because primary schools have very low suspension rates

 The number of pupils who have been permanently excluded is provided for up to the last 3 years.
 The national average, profiled by phase of education, is also included.
 Special schools are compared with the national rate for secondary schools.